Avecci-Claussen/Fractal-Bitcoin-Telegram-Auction-Bot-BRC20-al-tickers/README.md

 ## Conclusion

-The LonelyBit NFT Auction Bot offers a seamless and secure way to participate in NFT auctions using TLB tokens.
+The LonelyBit NFT Auction Bot offers a seamless and secure way to participate in NFT auctions using BRC20 tokens.
 With automatic bid updates, a transparent leaderboard, and essential administrative controls, the bot provides an engaging, fair, and rewarding auction experience for all participants.
 Join the auction and may the highest bid win! 🚀